icon_notification notification-animation 12

 • Semester 2: July to November

-• Admissions for vocational courses may also be available in the months of March, April and May.
+Admissions for vocational courses might also be available in the months of March, April and May.

 Education system in New Zealand:

-The foundation of New Zealand education system lies in the New Zealand Qualifications Framework (NZQF).
+The foundation of the education system in New Zealand lies in the New Zealand Qualifications Framework (NZQF).
 Secondary and tertiary qualifications that come under the NZQF, come with quality assurance and global recognition.
-The highest level of education and qualifications at all levels is provided by the universities, which offers both undergraduate and postgraduate degrees.
+Universities provide education and qualifications of the highest levels for both undergraduate and postgraduate degrees.

 Why study in New Zealand?

-All eight universities of New Zealand consistently rank high in QS World University Rankings and Times Higher Education Rankings.
-Qualifications from any of these are accredited across the globe, opening doors to prospects everywhere.
-While studying here, you can be assured of a welcoming and friendly society, with an excellent support system for international students.
-Here are some of the top reasons why you should consider New Zealand, for your further education.
+All eight universities in New Zealand consistently rank high in the QS World University Rankings and Times Higher Education Rankings.
+Qualifications from any of these universities are accepted across the globe, opening doors to prospects everywhere.
+The universities also assure international students of a welcoming and friendly atmosphere and an excellent support system.
+If you're considering studying in New Zealand, you can also explore options like an Education Loan to make your journey smoother.

 Scholarships in New Zealand:

-When applying for scholarships in New Zealand, the most important criterion is a good academic score, however, it also depends on factors such as your chosen destination, subject and level.
-In some scholarships, factors like extracurricular activities, and volunteering can also be used to advantage.
-Some of these include: New Zealand International Doctoral Research Scholarships (NZIDRS), New Zealand Commonwealth Scholarships, New Zealand Excellence Awards (NZEA), and more.
+When applying for scholarships in New Zealand, the most important criterion is a good academic score.
+However, scholarships also depend on factors such as your chosen location, subject of study and the level of the course.
+For some scholarships, factors like extracurricular activities and volunteering can also be used to an advantage.
+Prominent scholarships include New Zealand International Doctoral Research Scholarships (NZIDRS), New Zealand Commonwealth Scholarships, New Zealand Excellence Awards (NZEA) and more.

 Visa to New Zealand:

-If you are over 18 years and plan to study in New Zealand for more than six months, you’ll need a Student Visa.
-The different types of Visa are: Fee Paying Student Visa, Exchange Student Visa, Foreign Government Supported Student Visa, and Pathway Student Visa.
+If you are over 18 years of age and plan to study in New Zealand for more than six months, you will need a Student Visa.
+The different Student Visas are Fee Paying Student Visa, Exchange Student Visa, Foreign Government Supported Student Visa and Pathway Student Visa.

 QS Rankings of New Zealand Universities